18F/cv_faq/_content/diagnostic-panels/how-can-my-lab-get-samples-of-the-virus.md

 ---
-title: How can my lab get the virus?
+title: How can my lab get samples of the virus for research?
 category: diagnostic-panels
 layout: post
 date: March 17, 2020